Everything You Need To Know About Laser Treatments for Rosy Skin

 • Telangiectasia - A dense network of broken blood vessels and thread veins across the nose and cheeks

-• Rhinophyma rosacea - more common in men, skin on the nose is thickened and the sebaceous glands are enlarged.
+• Rhinophyma rosy skin - more common in men, skin on the nose is thickened and the sebaceous glands are enlarged.

-• Ocular rosacea - symptoms revolve around the eyes and include bloodshot eyes, watery eyes, dry or itchy eyes, difficulty seeing and light sensitivity.
+• Ocular rosy skin - symptoms revolve around the eyes and include bloodshot eyes, watery eyes, dry or itchy eyes, difficulty seeing and light sensitivity.

 • Small dilated blood vessels

-• Intense redness in the centre of the face
+• Intense pink skin in the centre of the face

 • Bumps and pus-filled spots